This post may contain affiliate links.

 Other companies also run bus services to the airports and you’ll find them all in the arrivals hall selling tickets and or outside in the coach bays.
 This is the cheapest way to get to and from the airports (besides Heathrow) and is what I’d recommend unless you’re on a tight time frame or land during peak hour or when trains aren’t running (check beforehand on trains as they often swap them for buses on weekends due to engineering works)

 If you’re visiting London at Christmas, checking public transport is running is vital.

 Boris Bikes or, Santander Cycles

-These brightly coloured red bikes (13600 at last count) are located through out London in zones 1 & 2 and operate from over 830 docks where you can hire them.
+These brightly coloured red bikes (13600 at last count) are located throughout London in zones 1 & 2 and operate from over 830 docks where you can hire them.

 The timer starts when you get given the release code for your bike.
-If you go over the 30 minutes you’ll be charged 2 pounds per 30 minutes there after.
+If you go over the 30 minutes you’ll be charged 2 pounds per 30 minutes thereafter.